January 25, 2023 Update

 Goddard College is guided by science, and the research tells us that vaccination of the vast majority of our community will provide the best possible protection against COVID-19.
 This is critical for communities like ours, where we share living, dining, and learning spaces.

-Therefore, all Goddard College students who will be on any campus at any time are required to be up to date on their CoVid 19 vaccination (or have an approved medical exemption on file).
-We continue to closely monitor developments of the pandemic and follow the guidance of the Center for Disease Control, the Vermont Department of Health, and Washington State Department of Health.
+Therefore, we highly recommend that all Goddard College students who will be on any campus at any time be up to date on their COVID-19 vaccination.
+We continue to closely monitor developments of COVID-19 and follow the guidance of the Center for Disease Control, the Vermont Department of Health, and Washington State Department of Health.
 The College will follow Vermont and Washington state mandates regarding institutions of higher education when they differ from CDC guidance.
-We will keep this information updated if/as circumstances change.
+We will keep this information updated as circumstances change.
 Please visit this page often, especially as you near your arrival on campus.

 Goddard College provides a virtual option for all of its residencies.
 Individuals who are at higher risk of severe illness, and those who are not fully vaccinated against SARS-CoV-2 (the virus that causes COVID-19), should seriously consider using this option as you prepare for their residency.

 In order for us all to be safe, and for all of us to feel safe, there are essential health and safety measures that each member of our community has the responsibility to follow to protect their own health and that of their colleagues.
-The information below is meant to help members of this community make appropriate decisions.
+The information below is meant to help members of this community make appropriate decisions and take personal responsibility

 If you have questions about Goddard College’s COVID risk mitigation strategy, contact the Student Services Office.

 Masking practices will follow the mandates of the local jurisdiction.
 Review the Vermont Department of Health and Plainfield Select Board’s pages for updates on our Vermont campus.
-Review the City of Seattle, City of Tacoma, or Port Townsend pages depending on your destination.
-In addition to the foregoing, if a governing authority does not otherwise mandate it, during on-campus student residencies masking will be required of students, and those faculty and staff directly engaged in in-person student activities.
+Review the City of Seattle, or Port Townsend pages depending on your destination.
+Student Services will be working with Student Council Representatives to organize community meetings where we will encourage the Learning Community to agree upon group norms and respectful practices while at residency.

-- Students should come prepared with rapid antigen tests kits or Student Services will assist in acquiring one from a local pharmacy.
+Community members should come to residency prepared with at least 2 rapid antigen tests or Student Services will assist in acquiring one from a local pharmacy.
 It is recommended that students get tested (once again), three to five days after completing their residency and/or arriving home.

-If you have been exposed in the last ten days to someone who you know or believe has COVID-19, please do not come to campus.
+If you have been exposed in the last 10 days to someone who you know or believe has COVID-19, please do not come to campus.
 Contact Student Services to arrange for virtual participation.

 COVID-19 affects different people in different ways; infected people have reported a wide range of symptoms—from mild to severe.